NunoSempere/nunosempere.github.io/ESPR-Evaluation/4-Measurements.md

 - I have fiddled with the different parts of myself.
 - I work to change the parts of myself which I don't like. ✓
 - I purposefully create habits. ✓
-- When was the last time you did this?
+- When was the last time you did this? ✓

 1. Position towards emotions.
-- Emotions as your allies.
+- Emotions as your allies. ✓
 - To what extent do you agree with the following:
-- Emotions are my allies,
+- Emotions are my allies, ✓
-- Emotions often give me useful information.
+- Emotions often give me useful information. ✓
-- Emotions often hinder me,
+- Emotions often hinder me, ✓
-- I would prefer to feel less.
+- I would prefer to feel less. ✓
-- I often ignore my emotions.
+- I often ignore my emotions. ✓
-- I am in touch with my emotions.
+- I am in touch with my emotions. ✓

 1. Life optimization
-- I have in place mechanisms for constant, iterated improvement of my life.
+- I have in place mechanisms for constant, iterated improvement of my life.✓
 - Write a short tweet about it.
 - Units of exchange: I often explicitly consider the tradeoffs between money, time, prestige, etc., when making decisions.
 - When was the last time you've done that (if ever)
 - Write a short tweet about it.
 - Think about your current set of skills, your habits, the things you spend your time on, how you interact with other people, the intellectual questions that you find engaging, the goals you’re aiming towards, and the challenges that you’re currently facing going forward.
 Next, think about how you were one year ago on each of these dimensions.
 How different are you now from how you were one year ago?
-- Not at all different / Slightly different / Somewhat different /  Very different / Extremely different.
+- Not at all different / Slightly different / Somewhat different /  Very different / Extremely different. ✓
-- [optional] In about one tweet, what is one difference that stands out as being particularly large or significant?
+- [optional] In about one tweet, what is one difference that stands out as being particularly large or significant? ✓
 -  Can you think of any changes that you’ve made in the past month to your daily routines or habits in order to make things go better?
 These can be tiny changes (e.g., adjusted the curtains on my bedroom window so that less light comes in while I’m sleeping) or large ones.
 Spend about 60 seconds recalling as many examples of these kinds of changes as you can and listing them here.
 (If you want to skip this question, leave it blank.
-If you spend the 60 seconds and no specific examples come to mind, write "none.")
+If you spend the 60 seconds and no specific examples come to mind, write "none.") ✓
 -

 1. Mental illness.